fleetdm/fleet/handbook/security.md

 ### Timeline

-Fleet commits to remediating vulnerabilities according to the following:
+Fleet commits to remediating vulnerabilities on Fleet according to the following:

 | Severity                           | Triage | Mitigation | Remediation                               |